 Moped, scooter, etc...

-To be allowed to drive a "2 wheeled vehicle" please note that a special Swiss driver's license is required.
+To be allowed to drive a "2 wheeled vehicle" please note that a specific Swiss driver's license is required.
 Furthermore, the vehicle must be provided with a license plate.
 In addition, insurance is necessary, no matter the size of the motorcycle.

 Bikes, skates, rollers, etc...
 Please be informed that it is highly recommended to purchase liability insurance to third parties (called RC insurance).
 This category of vehicles is subject to follow the Swiss Law concerning rules of the road.

-Swiss Driver's License Conversion

-For students over 18 years old and holding a driving license
+Swiss Driver's car License Conversion For students over 18 years old and holding a driving license if you wish to drive an automobile in Switzerland, and you are holding a Swiss Residency Permit Cat.
+B, (whether you own/lease a car, have a rental car, or are driving the car of a friend) you have one year time, from the date of your arrival in Switzerland to convert your driving license.
+Approximatively costs (amount subject to change) CHF 275.00 + CHF 800.00 ( in case you are still under "junior driver" which is considered when under 3 year of driving experience and must go through the mandatory 2 days course called "Second Phase") Until you do not hold a Swiss Driving License, it may be beneficial to bring an international driving license.

+You can obtain the conversion of your home country driving license, going through the following process below:

-If you wish to drive an automobile in Switzerland, and you are holding a Swiss Residency Permit cat.B, (whether you own/lease a car, have a rental car, or are driving the car of a friend) you have one year from the date of your arrival in Switzerland to obtain a Swiss Driver's License using your license from your home country.
-In order to do this, you will need to 1) Complete the Official application form; 2) Complete the required eye exam with an optician in Lugano have the optician record the results of your exam on the application form; 3) Submit 2 passport sized photos with a copy of your Swiss Residence B Permit; 4) Submit your Driver's License from your home country.
+1) Complete the Official application form; 2) Complete the required eye exam with an optician in Lugano have the optician record the results of your exam on the application form; 3) Submit 2 passport sized photos with a copy of your Swiss Residence B Permit; 4) Submit your Driver's License from your home country.
+For your convenience here a Template for the Official Blue form.

 Please note that a driving test may be required.
 Also, the conversion of a foreign driving license into a Swiss one is not automatic, and the conversion might be rejected due to the strict parameters of Swiss Law.
-Your original driving license may not be returned to you.

-Approximate costs: CHF 195.00 if you are eligible for the permanent one.
-In case you will receive a Swiss license with an expiration date on it, this means that you are still considered Junior (if less than 3 years of driving experience starting from age 18) in this case consider that it is mandatory to attend a 2 day driving course called "phase two" before the expiration date of your Junior license.
-Approximate cost of Phase Two, CHF 800.00.
+Your original driving license may not be returned to you until your definitive departure from Switzerland.
+If you drive a vehicle with Swiss plates, it must be insured according to the stipulations of Swiss law.
+Please note that Franklin University Switzerland will give license plate numbers to the Swiss authorities when requested.

+Furthermore, if you intend to bring a foreign car into Switzerland, please note, it is not permissible to keep your car with foreign plates in Switzerland without proper authorization.
+As a student you can simply ask to validate your foreign plate and keep it, asking for the "form 15.30" at the customs office at the Swiss Border.

+Documentation you will need to provide: 1. automobile and car documents including insurance policy.
+2. Swiss Residency Permit.
+3. Proof of enrollment at FUS (from Registrar's Office).
+4. Written declaration/authorization from the owner of the car (when the car and insurance are not registered in your name).
+Authorization is generally granted to students for two years; you can apply for additional two years.
+Failure to complete this authorization is considered a penal sanction and may affect your legal status.